zevv/nmqtt/README.md

 OPTIONS
-  -?, --help         print this cligen-erated help --help-syntax      advanced: prepend,plurals,..
-  -h=, --host=       IP-address of the broker.
+  -?, --help         print this cligen-erated help -h=, --host=       IP-address of the broker.
 Defaults to 127.0.0.1 -p=, --port=       network port to connect too.
 Defaults to 1883.
-  --ssl              enable ssl.
-Auto-enabled on port 8883.
+  --ssl              use ssl.
   -c=, --clientid=   your connection ID.
-Defaults to nmqtt_pub_ appended with processID.
+Defaults to nmqttsub- appended with processID.
   -u=, --username=   provide a username
   -P=, --password=   provide a password
-  -t=, --topic=      MQTT topic to publish to.
+  -t=, --topic=      MQTT topic to subscribe too.
+For multipe topics, separate them by comma.
   -q=, --qos=        quality of service level to use for all messages.
 Defaults to 0.
   -k=, --keepalive=  keep alive in seconds for this client.
 Defaults to 60.
   --removeretained   clear any retained messages on the topic